 - What kind of job is best for people in high school?

 - How many hours should teens spend working?
 How can they best balance school and work?

-- How can teenagers best organize their schedule so that they can do well in school and also participate in sports, activities, and clubs?
+- How can teenagers best organize their schedules to do well in school while also participating in sports, activities, and clubs?

 - Are teens today more stressed and pressured than their parents were?

-- How important is sleep to teenagers?
+- How important is sleep for teenagers?
 How much sleep should they get?

 - How can teens avoid being pressured to use drugs or drink alcohol?

 - How effective are programs like Mothers Against Drunk Driving and other programs that teach students about the dangers of alcohol?